apinnau/playwright-dotnet-chromium-issue-with-websockets/README.md

 # Error description

-There is a difference behavior between Chromium and Firefox browser in Playwright when a server-side rendered web-application (here Blazor server app) switches from HTTP to websocket.
+There is a different behavior between Chromium and Firefox browser in Playwright when a server-side rendered web-application (here Blazor server app) switches from HTTP to websocket.

-Goal of the demo application is to render a website either in English or German depending on the Accept-Language header.
+Goal of the demo application is to render a website either in English or German depending on the Accept-Language header ('de' or 'en').
 E2E tests with Playwright .NET are created to ensure the correct language.

+## Environment

+- .NET 8
+- Blazor (server-side rendering)
+- Playwright .NET 1.43.0
+- xUnit 2.5.3
+- Tested on:
+  - Windows 11 (10.0.22631)
+  - Ubuntu 22.04 (via WSL)
+  - same behavior

 ## Expected behavior